 PLEASE NOTE: You should check back regularly before arriving, in the event that the schedule has changed since you looked at it initially.

-To view the information relating to your enrolment and orientation schedule click on the link below.
-There you will find each courses specific Orientation Schedule.
+Here you will find each courses specific Orientation Schedule.
 This will include important information regarding the date and times of your Orientation and programme induction.
-Below you will also find details of the institutes bus schedule for the week of Orientation.
 The bus schedule for the remainder of the Academic Year can be found in your Student Handbook which you will receive during registration.
 Mature Students are also invited to attend the institutes Mature Student Orientation on Friday, 31st August 2018.
 More details can be found here.

 To view your programmes specific orientation schedule please click on your programme name below.